Cruise ship changes course after US judge orders seizure

-MIAMI (AP) — A cruise ship that was supposed to dock in Miami sailed to the Bahamas instead after a U.S. judge granted an order to seize the vessel as part of a lawsuit over unpaid fuel.
+MIAMI (AP) — A cruise ship that was supposed to dock in Miami has instead sailed to the Bahamas, after a U.S. judge granted an order to seize the vessel as part of a lawsuit over millions of dollars in unpaid fuel.

 Cruise trackers show Crystal Symphony currently docked in the Bahamian island of Bimini.

-Passengers told news outlets that they’ll be taken by ferry to a South Florida port Sunday.
-It was unclear how many passengers were aboard, with one news outlet reporting 300 and another, 700.
-According to the company website, the vessel can carry up to 848 passengers.

-The ship was scheduled to land in Miami on Saturday.
-But a federal judge in Miami issued an arrest warrant for the ship on Thursday, a maritime practice where a U.S. Marshal goes aboard the vessel and takes charge of it once it enters U.S. waters.
+The ship was scheduled to arrive in Miami on Saturday.
+But a federal judge in Miami issued an arrest warrant for the ship Thursday, a maritime practice where a U.S. Marshal goes aboard a vessel and takes charge of it once it enters U.S. waters.

 Crystal Cruises announced earlier this week that it was suspending operations through late April.
 Besides Crystal Symphony, it has two other ships currently cruising, which end their voyages on Jan.
 30 in Aruba and on Feb.
 4 in Argentina.